ozanMSFT/pytorch-wiki/PyTorch-ONNX-exporter.md

 **To merge your pull request, comment on the PR `@pytorchbot merge`.** (doc [[Bot commands|]])

-If you make changes to non-ONNX related code, i.e. files out side of [ONNX merge rule](https://github.com/pytorch/pytorch/blob/master/.github/merge_rules.json#L4), please note the PR will require additional reviews from people outside of torch.onnx developers, and will take a longer process to merge into master.
+If you make changes to non-ONNX related code, i.e. files outside of [ONNX merge rule](https://github.com/pytorch/pytorch/blob/master/.github/merge_rules.yaml#L14), please note the PR will require additional reviews from people outside of torch.onnx developers, and will take a longer process to merge into master.
 In this case, pytorchbot will not be able to merge the pull request.
 It will leave a comment like "Merge failed due to PR XXX does not match merge rules".
 Please label the pull request with `onnx-needs-import`.

 See [GitHub pull request workflow](https://docs.github.com/en/get-started/quickstart/github-flow).